WebWallen/WebWallen/README.md

 🐕 125 shelter dogs walked and promoted online, 115 of whom found good homes<br/>
 🏆 Named "Volunteer of the Month" by the animal shelter (story covered by my hometown newspaper)

-As you can see, my greatest skills are diverse (not to mention powerful as heck when combined together).
+As you can see, my greatest strengths are diverse (not to mention powerful as heck when combined together).

 ### Based on research and reflection, technology + online marketing jobs that sound like a good fit include:

 -Sales Engineer<br/>
 -Optimization Analyst<br/>
+-Digital Content Manager<br/>
 -Implementation Manager<br/>
 -Implementation Engineer<br/>
--Digital Content Manager<br/>
+-Technical Success Manager<br/>
+-Technical Success Engineer<br/>
 -Customer Success Manager<br/>
--Technical Success Manager<br/>
 -Customer Success Engineer<br/>
--Technical Success Engineer<br/>
 -Online Marketing Specialist<br/>
+-Digital Marketing Specialist<br/>
 -Content Marketing Specialist<br/>
--Digital Marketing Specialist<br/>

 That said, I've also seen some developer advocate and technology evangelist positions that looked like a dream come true.